Bram-Hub/Willow/DP_developer_guide.md

     <img width="945" alt="Screenshot 2023-04-26 at 12 31 19 PM" src="https://user-images.githubusercontent.com/55996087/234642070-23daacd9-c597-4b24-9baf-b2a662150b88.png">

-6. **Functional frontend to that supports both DP and truth-tree methods**: We decided that the DP method should be a separate mode on the Willow site, so that by default users interact with the original truth-tree method.
+6. **Functional frontend that supports both DP and truth-tree methods**: We decided that the DP method should be a separate mode on the Willow site, so that by default users interact with the original truth tree method.
 To achieve this, we created a toggle in the menu bar.
 When clicked, the toggle sets a state variable `DPMode` to `true` or `false`.
 The value of this variable controls whether certain code additions will be run or not.

     <img width="947" alt="Screenshot 2023-04-26 at 12 32 01 PM" src="https://user-images.githubusercontent.com/55996087/234642243-2d97c0e4-72c4-4fb9-b5d5-90a56e414893.png">

 8. **Create a new version of `modifyDecomposition` to store and update antecedents called `modifyAntecedentsDP`**: When a user selects a particular statement and then right clicks on another, the `modifyDecomposition` function is called to update logical relationships within the tree, specifically a statement's decomposition and antecedents.
 For DP mode, we modify this function (and call it `modifyAntecedentsDP`).
 The main additional functionality of this function is to update the selected statement's antecedents, i.e., the statement it is reducing from and the literal it is branching on.

 10. **Statement validation for DP (`isDPValid`, which calls `validateReduction`)**: A statement is considered a valid inference if it follows from one of the reduction rules listed above.
-Since validation for DP differs from validation for truth trees, we decided to create a separate function called `isDPValid`.
+Since validation for DP differs from validation for truth trees, we decided to create a separate function called `isDPValid()`.
 This function checks whether a statement is valid given its antecedents (i.e., the statement it is reduced from and the branch literal).

     In the image below, the selected statement (highlighted in blue) is valid since it is a correct inference of H ∧ (I → F) given that we have taken the H branch (i.e., H is true).